3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-intro-to-jsx.md

 export default App;
 ```

-**render()**: Every time you create a React Component class, you will use the `render` function.
+**render(){}**: Every time you create a React Component class, you will use the `render` function.
+Render is one of several **lifecycle methods** built into React.
+We'll go in-depth on what that means later in class.
 This function tells React what the output of your component will be upon it's initial creation and every time it updates.
-We will write our JSX within the `render` function.
+We will **always** return JSX code in this function.

 **return ()**: Since render is just a regular method call, we have to `return` something.
 The JSX return is often more than 1 line.
 When we have more than 1 line, we wrap the entire JSX statement in `()`.

 **className**: One of the most noticeable differences between HTML and JSX is the use of `className` rather than `class`.
 Since we write JSX within JavaScript files, we cannot use keywords within the JavaScript language.
-This means we can't use names like `class` and `for` when using JSX.
+This means we shouldn't use names like `class` and `for` when using JSX.
 Instead, JSX provides `className` and `htmlFor` as replacements.
 Most other HTML attributes will be exactly the same in JSX.
 You can see all of the available attributes here: [Tags and Attributes](https://zhenyong.github.io/react/docs/tags-and-attributes.html)

-**src={logo}**: Another big difference between HTML and JSX is the ability to switch between JSX and JavaScript on the fly.
+**src={logo}**: Another major feature of JSX is the ability to switch between JSX and JavaScript on the fly.
 By wrapping an expression in `{}`, we are able to refer to variables and objects.
 In the code above, you use `src={logo}` to import the SVG file that was defined earlier in the component.
 When our app gets bundled through Webpack, the path of the SVG is inserted into the HTML that gets rendered into the DOM.
 We can also use `{}` to use functions like `.map`, `.filter`, and `.reduce` to manipulate our data.

 ### Import/Export
 We already know that you can import and export JavaScript methods through the new ES6 module system.
 You can also import static objects like photos and CSS very easily.